 Place all of your emergency supplies in a safe, dry, convenient place near your escape route in case you need to leave in a hurry.
 The safest way to transport a pet in an emergency or disaster is in a carrier or crate, so keep one close to your emergency kit.
 Frightened pets can be difficult to manage with only a leash and collar.

 Not all disasters come with warning, but if they do, follow emergency response recommendations and evacuate as quickly as possible.
 Disasters are very stressful on both pets and people, and no one can predict how bad things will get.
 Do not wait until the last minute to leave.
 Use your emergency plan as a tool to supplement first responder instructions.

 If the area is not safe for you, it is not safe for your pets.
 It may not be possible to return for your pets, so take them with you from the start.

 - Check for Found Pet Alerts

-If your pets are separated from you, check your cell phone and email for Found Pet Alerts.
-When a rescue worker finds your lost pet and starts an alert in the Found Animals Registry, you will be contacted via phone calls, text messages and emails based on your pets’ microchip registrations.
-These alerts will provide information on your pets’ location.
+If your pets are separated from you, check your cell phone and email constantly.
+A rescue organization or Good Samaritan may be trying to get in touch with information about your pet and their location.
 If you cannot access your phone or email, or are unable to retrieve your pets, your emergency contacts and vet will also be notified.